sodevious/sodevious-blog/_posts/2013-08-14-bustle-thoughts.markdown

-[^1]: "What about a site that takes an introspective look at the celebrity world…" -- I’ve raised $6.5 million to build and grow my new company: Bustle.com
+[^1]: "What about a site that takes an introspective look at the celebrity world…" -- [I’ve raised $6.5 million to build and grow my new company: Bustle.com](http://pandodaily.com/2013/08/13/ive-raised-6-5-million-to-build-and-grow-my-new-company-bustle-com/)

-[^2]: Bustle.com